Minneapolis Police Department: Civil rights stalls

 In 2002, then-Chief Robert Olson was accused of stalling federal U.S. Department of Justice mediation between the MPD and hometown civil rights groups focused around North Minneapolis.
 Unpopular with Mayor R. T. Rybak, Olson was ousted in 2003 and William McManus was appointed, former chief of Dayton, Ohio, and former assistant chief in Washington, D.C.
 His tenure was intended to reverse Olson's past actions.
 McManus worked on improving internal promotions and politics within the department to achieve racial equality in officer ranks.
 The attempted overhaul of Internal Affairs and greater attention over policing did generate larger respect for the department from communities of color and even gang members.
 However, his support was split in the council, and though personally endorsed, he conflicted with Mayor Rybak over promotions and the handling of the 2003 Duy Ngo incident, in which Ngo, an undercover officer, was shot by another officer.
 In early 2006, facing an uncertain reconfirmation for a second three-year term, McManus sought and accepted the police chief position in San Antonio, Texas.

 Though McManus improved internal diversity during his tenure, his efforts did not address department racism, traced to former chief Olson, and continuing under chief Harteau.
 In December 2007, five high ranking black police officers filed a lawsuit against the department alleging a long history of systemic racial discrimination and a hostile working environment toward black officers and in April 2009, the city settled with them for $740,000.

+LGBTQ repression

+Between the 1960s and the 1980s, the Minneapolis Police Department deliberately targeted multiple Minneapolis gay bars in raids and employed indecency laws to limit LGBTQ expression.
+Beginning in the 1960s, the department formed The Morals Squad, designed to regulate LGBTQ bodies and social interactions deemed undesirable.
+The Morals Squad carried out raids on Sutton Place, a gay bar on North Seventh Street in the North Loop neighborhood, suspending its liquor license in 1966.
+The squad described men kissing, dancing, and holding hands as "indecent acts" worthy of challenge in court.

+Between 1979 and 1986, the MPD cracked down on public sex cultures in the Central and Powderhorn neighborhoods, disproportionately arresting and repressing poor, transgender, sex workers, and people of color in the area.
+Officers made use of laws against "lewd and lascivious behavior" and indecent exposure during arrests.
+The MPD was justified also by the strong anti-pornography movement in the city, headed by radical and lesbian feminists.
+In 1979 and 1980, police also raided the Locker Room and Big Daddy's bathhouse, two gay bathhouses in the Loring Park neighborhood.
+Officers ticketed 116 and 102 men, in December 1979 and February 1980, respectively.
+Nine men were also arrested for sodomy in the 1979 raid.
+By the mid-1980s, LGBTQ Minneapolis residents were also being targeted in order to control the spread of HIV/AIDS, and by 1988 bathhouses were banned in the city.